Flat sheets vs fitted sheets

 What is the difference between a flat sheet and a fitted sheet?

-Flat sheet vs fitted sheet - Flat sheets are simply rectangles of cloth that lie flat on your mattress and are easy to fold.
+Flat sheet vs fitted sheet - what is a flat sheet?
+Flat sheets are simply rectangles of cloth that lie flat on your mattress and are easy to fold.
 They often have a decorative border.
+Flat sheets are sometimes called top sheets.
 Fitted sheets have elasticated corners so that they can be easily pulled over the mattress sides and corners to create a secure tight fitting sheet to lie on.
 They are tricky to fold neatly.

 The scooms flat sheet is edged with single silky marrow stitch piping to match our Oxford pillowcase and duvet cover.